 - Save it with a PDF extension.
 PDF CVs unbox well on any screen.

-Expert Hint: There are 1.1 million stores in the US across all industries.
+Expert Hint: There are over 305,985 retail outlets in the UK.
 To get into the best, your retail store manager CV needs to target the company’s exact needs.

 You have six seconds before they torch your store manager CV.

 That’s just a few short sentences that show they should consider you.

 - An adjective (energetic, effective)